strata-mvc/strata/docs/models.md

 ## Custom Queries

-The main use case for models in WMVC is to contain all the database queries used through your application in the same file.
+The main use case for models in Strata is to contain all the database queries used through your application in the same file.

 You could therefore do the following to contain all queries against a custom post type :